 It is similar to normal push-ups, but with your legs on a bench.
 Although this is called the Decline push-up, it focuses more on the upper pecs.

 3. Low Cable Fly (Low To High Cable Fly)

-If you have access to a cable setup, I recommend you try it as an alternative to incline dumbbell chest press.
-The standing low to high cable fly is a used to strengthen the pushing muscles of the body including the chest, biceps, and shoulders.
+If you have access to a cable setup, I recommend you try it as an alternative to dumbbell incline press.
+The standing low to high cable fly is a used to strengthen the pushing muscles of the body including the chest, tricep, and shoulders.

 Low to High Cable Fly exercise helps to develop and define upper and inner pectoral muscles.
 Cable provides constant resistance and helps develop central chest muscles and provides the much-needed stress and inner pecs, for which bodybuilders crave.

 4. Incline Dumbbell Fly

 The incline dumbbell fly is a variation of the dumbbell fly performed with an incline bench.
 This is one of the best chest exercises that you can do during your upper pecs workout.

 Do not just perform a basic flat bench fly, but also add an incline variation because the incline bench position allows for the isolation of the harder-to-develop upper pectorals.

 5. Standing Upward Chest Fly

 If you are searching for an alternative to incline dumbbell chest press, standing dumbbell chest fly is a good exercise to target your upper chest.
 With just a pair of dumbbells, you can strengthen your chest and make it appear broader and more developed.